Introduction: Another CEX Excuse

 Since transactions are triggered and authorized directly from these wallets there is no need for traders to withdraw or deposit their digital assets.
 This realizes a truly transparent, frictionless, censorship-free and most secure way of making trades.

-DEX for instance.
+Take the Newdex DEX for instance.
 The process of trading is as follows— before trading, the assets are all in user’s wallet; when you place an order, the certain amount of assets go to the entrusted account: newdexpublic (this entrusted account operated by smart contract, cannot be manipulated); after trading, the token go directly to user’s non-custodial wallet.
 Readers might be asking what are non-custodial wallets?
-To simply put these are wallets that users have created by themselves
+To simply put these are wallets that users have created by themselves.

 They do this by using non-custodial wallet services which enables individuals to generate their own random Private keys for users’ personal wallets.